mtumilowicz/js-nodejs-websocket-workshop/README.md

         * it means that connection is established
         * server is ready to send and receive messages
     * message
-        * fired when data is received through a websocket
-        * After you’ve established a connection to the WebSocket server, it will be available to send messages to and receive messages
+        * use to carry data
     * error
         * fired when a connection with a websocket has been closed because of an error
-        * it can be assumed that after an error event the WebSocket connection will be closed and a close event will be fired
+        * after an error event the WebSocket connection will be closed and a close event will be fired
     * close
         * fired when connection is closed
         * communication between client is over